ImageMagick/Usage-Markdown/filter/index.md

 ![\[IM Profile\]](plot_triangle.gif)
 Profile of Image

-As you can see the central pixel was merged with the neighboring pixels to produce a linear gradient of colors between those points.
+As you can see, the central pixel was merged with the neighboring pixels to produce a linear gradient of colors between those points.

 All the interpolation filters, produce similar gradient patterns between neighboring pixels and is also the reason why they are so well suited to image enlargements.

 #### Other Interpolation Filters {#interpolate_other}

-To the right I have graphed the various interpolation filters, except for '`Point`' which is actually very special case of an unscaled '`Box`' filter (a pure '`NearestNeighbor`' interpolation).
+To the right, I have graphed the various interpolation filters, except for '`Point`' which is actually very special case of an unscaled '`Box`' filter (a pure '`NearestNeighbor`' interpolation).

 ##### Hermite {#hermite}

 [![\[IM Output\]](graph_interpolation.gif)](graph_interpolation.jpg)

-Other interpolation filters include '`Hermite`' which is very similar to triangle in results, but producing a smoother round off for enlargements, that smooths gradient transitions.
+Other interpolation filters include '`Hermite`' which is very similar to '`triangle`' in results, but producing a smoother round-off for enlargements, that smoothes gradient transitions.
 Click on the [graph on the right](graph_lagrange_interpolate.jpg) to see a graph of these three filter functions.

 ##### Lagrange {#lagrange}